 Distress and suffering with a human eye crying a single teardrop with a screaming facial expression of anguish and pain due to grief, emotional loss, or business burnout.

 - Meditation for Chronic Pain

 Guided meditation for pain is the most crucial or rather the nucleus of the whole protocol, which is designed for implementing meditation for chronic pain management.
-This is the reason why most meditation instructors are learning the art of guided meditation.
+This is why most meditation instructors are learning the art of guided meditation.

-Even popular self-help meditation apps such as the Mindtastik app have also incorporated this practice.
+Even popular self-help meditation apps such as the Mindtastik app have incorporated this practice.
 Meditation for pain eradication is based on the principle of insight pain management.
 Meditation for pain management involves the development of mindfulness in the body, which ultimately provides pain relief as one of its better effects.